-By letter dated November 27, 2013, Acting Department of State Legal Adviser Mary E. McLeod referred six categories of claims within the scope of the U.S.-Libya claims settlement agreement for adjudication and certification by the Commission, including claims for physical injury, hostage-taking, mental pain and anguish, and commercial injuries arising from certain terrorist incidents that occurred prior to June 30, 2006.
-This referral letter, which is reprinted as Exhibit 1, below, followed two earlier letters from the Legal Adviser referring claims within the scope of the agreement for adjudication and certification by the Commission.
-The first and second Libya Claims Programs, conducted pursuant to these referral letters, are described more fully in the Completed Programs sections below.
-On December 13, 2013, the Commission published notice in the Federal Register announcing commencement of the third Libya Claims Program and setting a filing deadline of June 13, 2014.
-Notice of Commencement of Claims Adjudication Program, 78 Fed.
+By letter dated October 7, 2014, Acting Legal Adviser Mary E. McLeod referred three additional categories of claims to the Commission for adjudication and certification, including claims for hostage-taking, death while being held hostage, and personal injury (Second Iraq Claims Program).
+This referral letter is reprinted as Exhibit 1, below.
+On October 23, 2014, the Commission published notice in the Federal Register announcing the commencement of the Second Iraq Claims Program and setting a filing deadline of October 23, 2015.
+Notice of Commencement of Claims Adjudication Program, 79 Fed.
 Reg.
-75,944 (December 13, 2013).
+63,439 (October 23, 2014).

-The Commission received 88 claims by the filing deadline, the majority of which are currently being processed for adjudication.
-As of December 31, 2014, the Commission had issued 10 Final Decisions, with awards totaling \$8.8 million.
+The Commission received 272 claims by the filing deadline, the majority of which are currently being processed for adjudication.
+As of December 31, 2016, the Commission had issued 24 Final Decisions, with awards totaling \$8.46 million.